openstack/openstack-manuals/doc/config-reference/source/tables/nova-scheduler.rst

        Possible values:

        * A string, where the string corresponds to the class name of a scheduler driver.
-There are a number of options available: ** 'caching_scheduler', which aggressively caches the system state for better individual scheduler performance at the risk of more retries when running multiple schedulers ** 'chance_scheduler', which simply picks a host at random ** 'fake_scheduler', which is used for testing ** A custom scheduler driver.
-In this case, you will be responsible for creating and maintaining the entry point in your 'setup.cfg' file
+There are a number of options available: ** 'caching_scheduler', which aggressively caches the system state for better individual scheduler performance at the risk of more retries when running multiple schedulers ** 'chance_scheduler', which simply picks a host at random ** 'fake_scheduler', which is used for testing

    * - ``periodic_task_interval`` = ``60``